 How many systems that you know of are dominated by ideologues and so-called experts with no skin in the game — people who suffer no repercussions from their failed prescriptions, who pass on the cost of their failures to the public, and who are insulated from the evolutionary process that weeds out failures?…

-We see this “too big to fail” and “too big to learn” phenomenon in system after system.
-We see it in central bank policies around the world.
+We see these “too big to fail” and “too big to learn” phenomena in system after system.
+We see them in central bank policies around the world.
 Central bankers are so terrified by the prospect of a recession that they continually pump more credit into financial systems, guaranteeing a bigger and more catastrophic crash down the road.
-We see it in California’s fire-fighting policies that suppress small wildfires but build up fuel for catastrophic wild fires.
-We see it in top-down social engineering policies and in special interest-driven land use policies.”
+We see it in California’s fire-fighting policies that suppress small wildfires but build up fuel for catastrophic wildfires.
+We see it in top-down social engineering policies and in special interest-driven land-use policies.”

-When you put together structures that are resilient (AntiFragile) and legitimately account for unlikely events (Black Swans) by actually planning for them rather than ignoring them till they become catastrophic, you will inevitably create SITG characteristics within said structures.
+When you put together structures that are resilient (AntiFragile) and that legitimately account for unlikely events (Black Swans) by actually planning for them rather than ignoring them until they become catastrophic, you will inevitably create SITG characteristics within said structures.

-It may seem counter intuitive, but the economic theory underlining all of behavioral economics is just plain wrong.
+It may seem counterintuitive, but the economic theory underlying all of behavioral economics is just plain wrong.
 Behavioral economics takes into account singular plays (doesn’t consider time), but evolutionary economics (considers time) “takes the passage of previous events and does not take the characteristics of either the objects of choice or of the decision-maker as fixed.”

 The former of the two is static, and Taleb says in his own words that incentives are NOT enough!

-SITG is about suffering (albeit that is a charged word nowadays) & evolution (again, a loaded term in today’s world).
+SITG is about suffering (that is a charged word nowadays) and evolution (again, a loaded term in today’s world).
 We are effectively filtering people out of the system through a “meta-rationality."
-Filtering is necessary for the function of well - basically everything.
+Filtering is necessary for the function of basically everything.

-You can see this quite clearly with asking the question, “Why, on high-speed highways there are surprisingly few rogue drivers who could, with a simple maneuver, kill scores of people?”
+You can see this quite clearly by asking a question: “Why, on high-speed highways are there surprisingly few rogue drivers who could, with a simple maneuver, kill scores of people?”
 Taleb answers with a pithy response:

-“Well, they would also kill themselves and most dangerous drivers are already dead (or with suspended license).
+“Well, they would also kill themselves and most dangerous drivers are already dead (or with [a] suspended license).
 Driving is done under the skin in the game constraint, which acts as a filter.
-It’s a risk management tool by society, ingrained in the ecology of risk sharing in both human and biological systems.
+It’s a risk-management tool by society, ingrained in the ecology of risk-sharing in both human and biological systems.
 The captain who goes down with the ship will no longer have a ship.
-Bad pilots end up in the bottom of the Atlantic Ocean; risk-blind traders become taxi drivers or surfing instructors (if they traded their own money)?”
+Bad pilots end up at the bottom of the Atlantic Ocean; risk-blind traders become taxi drivers or surfing instructors (if they traded their own money).”

 SITG is not simply about decision making.
 It is really about symmetry.
-To make it easier to digest for the visual folk, below is a graphic of sorts on who has: “No Skin In The Game,” “Skin In the Game,” AND most importantly “Skin In The Game Of Others, or Soul In The Game.”
+Below is a graphic of sorts on who has “No Skin in the Game,” “Skin in the Game,” AND most importantly “Skin in the Game of Others, or Soul in the Game.”

 How many people, institutions, or governments are on the left side and NOT on the right side?